We’re always excited to welcome new faces to our league, from never-been-on-skates-before to experienced derby players.

 Where and when do you train?

-Freshie sessions are held at Morley Rollerdrome and Rollerzone in Malaga.
+Freshie sessions are held at Morley Rollerdrome.
 The program begins with one training session a week (Sunday evening) before increasing to twice a week towards the end of the program.

 I’m a FIFO worker – can I still play derby?